 With any Antarctic cruise, three meals a day plus snacks will always be included.
 Many cruises also offer activities such as kayaking, hiking and camping in the total price.
 Compare different tours on offer.
 It is better to go for a trip that includes activities of your interest than for a really cheap tour that doesn’t give much.

-If you are flexible, with some time, effort and a dash of luck, there’s no reason why you won’t be able to secure a trip for USD 5,000 — or less if you’re very fortunate.
+If you are flexible and with some time, effort and a dash of luck, there’s no reason why you won’t be able to secure a trip for USD 5,000 or less if you’re fortunate.
 You need to factor in travel to Ushuaia, insurance (if you fall sick in Antarctica, you’ll need to be evacuated by helicopter), accommodation in Ushuaia and an Argentinian visa.
 Count on spending around USD 5,500 – 6,500 for the whole trip.
-When it comes to trips to Antarctica, the term ‘budget’ is relative — but this is still a lot less than paying the full price of USD 10,000* and more.
+When it comes to trips to Antarctica, the term ‘budget’ is relative — but this is still a lot less than paying the full price of USD 10,000 or more.

 A trip to Antarctica is not something many will think about doing twice — even if they want to.
 It involves a lot of time, money and energy.
 There is a high possibility that you will only take this trip once in your lifetime.
 So, when looking for an expedition to Antarctica, don’t only look for the lowest price possible.
 Also keep in account the value the price offers.
 Make wise decisions and you are bound to have a memorable trip without breaking your bank account.